kapetan/ruby-mud/README.md

     gem 'mud', :require => 'mud/integrations/rails'

-This includes a Rack module which checks all responses for dependencies and inserts them into the document just after the `<head>` tag (or raises a ResolveError if a required module is not installed).
+This includes a Rails after filter which checks all responses for dependencies and inserts them into the document just after the `<head>` tag (or raises a ResolveError if a required module is not installed).
 Mud looks for modules in `public/javascripts/js_modules` and the global module directory.
-This is not meant for production environment only for development.
+This is not meant to be used in production environment only for development.

-The same middleware can be used in other Rack environments.
+There are a couple Rake tasks defined which can be used to prepare the javascript modules for the production environment.
+These include

+    rake mud:dependencies

+Which by default lists all dependencies for files in the javascripts directory.
+It is also possible to specify which files should be checked for dependencies, by giving the path to the directory as the first argument to the task.

+    rake mud:build

+Builds all the dependencies into files which can be included in the html document.
+As `mud:dependencies` it checks the files in javascripts directory.
+This can also be changed as mentioned above.
+Every file in the directory is checked for dependencies and these are then compiled and saved in `public/javascripts/mud`.

+## Rack

+Rack middleware is also available.
 Add something like the following to the `config.ru` file

     require 'mud/integrations/rack'
     use Mud::Integrations::Rack if ENV['RACK_ENV'] == 'development'